 How to cover up mistakes on paper

 You don’t have to worry about being human and making mistakes on paper.
-In this post I will show you how to cover mistakes in bullet journal.
+In this post, I will show you how to cover mistakes in a bullet journal.

-It can be pretty frustrating to have mistakes in your bujo especially if you like to be artistic with your bujo and try deficient spreads, layouts, and materials.
+It can be pretty frustrating to have mistakes in your bujo especially if you like to be artistic with your bujo and try different spreads, layouts, and materials.

 Nobody likes a misspelling, right?
 But what to do when you misspell the large header of your page?

 I have been making mistakes in my bujo for… well, a very long time!
 I was setting up my monthly theme and used 4 different strategies to cover up my bullet journal mistakes.

 I keep telling my friends that mistakes don’t matter because indeed they don’t and that you will forget it on the next page!
 You can just cross them off and start again.

 But it is easier said than done sometimes.

 For that reason, I decided to write about them because some of my hacks here are pretty neat and I discovered them through trial and error (and a lot of frustration too!).

 So below I am giving my best tips on how to correct bullet journal mistakes in case they happen.
 I am also giving you some tips on how to avoid mistakes in the first place.